COVID-19 Graduations update

-Live streaming will be available for all ceremonies.
+Where possible, Live streaming will be available for ceremonies.
 Please visit the Live streaming page for more details on yours ceremonies' Live streaming.
 We encourage you to share the Live streaming link with your supporters (including those at high-risk) who are unable to be with you in-person.

 The venue will be deep cleaned before all ceremonies including bathrooms and high touch areas.

 Where can I find more information on delayed Bendigo ceremonies?